AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts

-We next investigated whether high-frequency sleep stages could be used to predict subject-level physiological and pathophysiological characteristics, such as age, sex, and the presence of sleep apnea.
-We hypothesized that these characteristics would be reflected in the frequency of rapid transitions between sleep stages, since it has been reported that (i) aging subjects experience more sleep interruptions~\cite{Bonnet2007,Ohayon2004,Mander2017}, (ii) sleep patterns differ between sexes~\cite{Redline2004,Lok2024}, and (iii) sleep apnea patients suffer from more fragmented sleep than healthy subjects~\cite{Bonnet2003,Norman2006,Korkalainen2021}.
+We next investigated whether high-frequency sleep stages could be used to predict subject-level pathophysiological characteristics, such as the presence of obstructive sleep apnea (OSA), narcolepsy type 1 (NT1), and insomnia.
+We hypothesized that these characteristics would be reflected in the frequency of rapid transitions between sleep stages, since OSA, NT1, and insomnia have been associated with sleep fragmentation and altered sleep-stage transition dynamics~\cite{Bonnet2003,Korkalainen2021,Christensen2015,Conte2023,Baglioni2014}.
 Following the approach of Perslev~et~al.~\cite{Perslev2021}, we quantified the temporal regularity of sleep by using ``triplet features,'' defined as counts of sleep stage triplets $(s_i, s_{i+1}, s_{i+2})$ with $s_i \neq s_{i+1}$ and $s_{i+1} \neq s_{i+2}$.
-Varying the resolution of the underlying sleep stage predictions, we calculated the absolute number of these triplets for the subjects in the three ISRUC datasets and then trained random forest regressors to predict each subject's age (see Section~\ref{ssec:high-freq}).
-Similarly, we trained random forest classifiers to predict sex for subjects in the ISRUC datasets, and to distinguish between patients with obstructive sleep apnea (OSA) and healthy controls in the DODO and DODH datasets.
-To remove possible confounders, we predicted high-frequency sleep stages only using EEG and EOG channels shared by the three ISRUC or DODO/DODH datasets, respectively.
+Varying the resolution of the underlying sleep stage predictions, we calculated the absolute number of these triplets for the subjects of different cohorts and then trained random forest (RF) classifiers to distinguish patients from healthy controls (see Section~\ref{ssec:high-freq}).
+Specifically, we trained separate models to distinguish healthy controls from: (i) patients with obstructive sleep apnea (OSA) in the DODO and DODH datasets, (ii) patients with narcolepsy type 1 (NT1) in the CNC, DHC, FHC, IHC, KHC, and SSC datasets, and (iii) patients with insomnia in the CAP dataset.

-Across all three tasks, AnySleep's high-frequency sleep stage predictions improved the prediction of age, sex, and sleep apnea status compared with conventional 30-s staging (see Figure~\ref{fig:high-freq}).
-The best performances were achieved for timescales between 0.05--0.5~s, with scores of 13.87 (RMSE), 0.595 (MF1), and 0.906 (MF1) for age prediction, sex prediction, and sleep apnea classification, respectively.
-Consistent with our findings for arousal detection, performance declined slightly when the temporal resolution was further increased below 0.05~s.
+Compared with conventional 30-s staging, AnySleep's high-frequency sleep stage predictions allowed the RF classifiers to better discriminate between patients and healthy controls across all three disorders (see Figure~\ref{fig:high-freq}).
+The best performances were achieved for timescales between 0.1--1.0~s, with MF1 scores of 0.91, 0.86, and 0.82 for the classifications of OSA, NT1, and insomnia, respectively.
+Consistent with our findings for arousal detection, performance declined slightly when the temporal resolution was further increased.